 Bird Health and Symptom Guide

 Birds are masters at hiding illness — a survival instinct that makes early detection crucial.
 By the time a bird shows obvious signs of sickness, it may already be seriously ill.
-This guide helps you recognize health problems early and understand when veterinary care is needed.
+This resource helps you recognize health problems early and understand when veterinary care is needed.

 Emergency Warning Signs - Seek Immediate Veterinary Care